Why should you have a will?

 Estate planning is an essential part of financial planning.
 Your ‘estate’ means everything you own (your assets and any assets deemed to be yours) and do not own (your liabilities).
 Estate planning is all about how you intend to dispose of your assets (after paying off your liabilities) when you die.
 The more complex your finances, the more essential it is that you get expert advice.

-A useful booklet, recording a clear record of your funeral wishes, a source of important documents for legal and public records, and a permanent keepsake of your fondest memories to speak to future generations.
-Please complete this document and place in safekeeping together with your will and other important documents.
-Notify your next-of-kin where these important documents are located.
-View/Download
+Please complete and print the Wishes and Memories booklet that is a clear record of your funeral wishes, a source of important documents for legal and public records, and a permanent keepsake of your fondest memories to speak to future generations.
+Follow the advice in this article as well.